arangodb/docs/3.11/foxx-reference-modules-queues.md

 `queue.delete(jobId): boolean`

 Deletes a job with the given job id.
-The job will be looked up and deleted in the specified queue in the current database.
+The job is looked up and deleted in the specified queue in the current database.

 **Arguments**